 The nonlocal theory of elasticity, the points undergo translational motion as in the classical case, but the stress at a point depends on the strain in a region near that point (Kroner, 1967, Eringen, 1972.
 The constitutive equation for stress is, in terms of the position vector x of points in the solid,

 in which the Lame coefficients for an isotropic material become spatial functions of the distance from the point under consideration in the material.
 The nonlocal integral can be expanded in a series of spatial derivatives of strain to reveal sensitivity to gradients of strain and higher gradients.
+Nonlocal elasticity is a type of generalized continuum theory.

 As for physical interpretation, the nonlocal theory incorporates long range interactions between points in a continuum model.
 Such long range interactions occur between charged atoms or molecules in a solid.
 Long range forces may also be considered to propagate along fibers or laminae in a composite material (Ilcewicz, et. al, 1981, 1981).
 Nonlocal elasticity has also been applied in composite analysis by Drugan (2003) and Monetto and Drugan (2004).
-Among the speci c implications of these results, it is found that the minimum representative volume element (RVE) size estimate for composites containing spherical inclusions / voids using the Verlet-Weis improvement is signi cantly larger at higher inclusion / void volume fractions (0.3-0.64) than prior estimates.
+Among the specific implications of these results, it is found that the minimum representative volume element (RVE) size estimate for composites containing spherical inclusions / voids using the Verlet-Weis improvement is significantly larger at higher inclusion / void volume fractions (0.3-0.64) than prior estimates.

-As for interpretation of experimental results for elastic or viscoelastic properties, we use the Cosserat theory of elasticity (or viscoelasticity) because (i) there are six elastic constants for an isotropic Cosserat elastic solid in contrast to an infinite number of possible kernel functions for an isotropic nonlocal solid, and (ii) exact analytical solutions are known for the interpretation of bending and torsion experiments within Cosserat mechanics.
-Cosserat solids are sensitive to gradients of strain; they incorporate a specific kind of nonlocality.
+(i) there are six elastic constants for an isotropic Cosserat elastic solid in contrast to an infinite number of possible kernel functions for an isotropic nonlocal solid,

 Nonlocal behavior is known in piezoelectric materials (Bursian et al., 1968, 1974; Ma and Cross, 2006).
+Response is sensitive to gradients in a first order view.

 References